IbrahimAlperDemir/IbrahimAlperDemir/README.md

-# Alper-Demir

-Hi there 👋
-It's Alper from Istanbul, Turkey.
-I’m currently working at BSH as iOS Developer
+# Hi there 👋  It's Alper from Istanbul, Turkey.
+I’m currently working at BSH as Development Engineer.
 In love with Software Design Patterns, Software Architecture and Apple Technologies